jessica-n-miller/praccomp2024/README.md

 # praccomp2024
-## PCA and GLM Analysis of Hurricane Effects on Oceanographic Data
+## PCA of Hurricane Effects on Oceanographic Data

-This project applies Principal Component Analysis (PCA) and Generalized Linear Models (GLMs) to oceanographic buoy data and fish abundance data to investigate the influence of Hurricane Earl (2010).
+This project applies Principal Component Analysis (PCA) to oceanographic buoy data.
+When the resutling PCs are used with Generalized Linear Models (GLMs) and fish abundance data, they can be used to investigate the influence of Hurricane Earl (2010).
+This code is easily adaptable to other storm events using buoy data from the same source and adjusted dates.

 ---